terryyLi/ML-microservice/README.md

 # Career Recruiter ML Model Framework

 ## Overview
-This folder contains an ML model for predicting whether a student applicant would be a good employee, along with some basic starter code for how to interact with the model.
+This repo contains an ML model for predicting whether a student applicant would be a good employee, along with some basic starter code for how to interact with the model.

 This model should eventually be connected with the career page within NodeBB to allow recruiters to view a prediction of a student applicant's likeliness to be a good employee to hire.